 AN OUTDOOR INSTALLATION BY URBAN ART DUO PICHIAVO

-RENEGADES is an exciting new commission with renowned Spanish urban artists PichiAvo.
-The commission consists of three outdoor, free-standing portraits, each depicting a woman from ancient Greek history or mythology.
+RENEGADES was an exciting commission with renowned Spanish urban artists PichiAvo.
+The commission consisted of three outdoor, free-standing portraits, each depicting a woman from ancient Greek history or mythology.

 RENEGADES pays homage to three women who were, in their own way, renegades.
 Women who broke away from the traditional roles associated with women of the time and made an indelible mark on history.

 The RENEGADES exhibition exhibited on the Hellenic Museum's forecourt from 2019 – 2021.

 With her serpent hair, Medusa is an instantly recognisable figure.
 Possibly one of the most maligned characters in Greek mythology, a close look at her story reveals a nuanced and complex character who suffered at the hands of both men and women and ultimately became the archetypal femme fatale.